 Meaningful feedback from students & teachers constitutes key data for education nonprofits to evaluate their programming, and also for staffers to create a compelling narrative around their programs’ impact for grant applications and reports.
 This grant funding is what has kept many education nonprofits afloat over the past few years, despite major decreases in revenue from program fees due to COVID19.

-Current feedback systems show a pale reflection of programs’ impact on students.
+Current feedback systems which rely on a single summative evaluation show only a pale reflection of programs’ impact on students.